 In order to improve the experience for both himself and students, Marc introduced Unrulr to his class last fall.
 Marc says, “The advantage of Unrulr is that the kids are already familiar with it because it’s so much like their social media apps.
 I’m finally getting traction with Unrulr, and kids are posting regularly.”

 Marc asks students to create posts in Unrulr at least three times a week to show progress on their projects.
 In each post, students capture a piece of their process, whether it’s evidence of learning a new concept or an artifact such as a sketch.
 He asks them to reflect in each post about which stage of design they are working on.
-To reinforce this, he created a set of “cogs” (concepts, objectives, goals, and skills) in Unrulr that represents the stages of design.
+To reinforce this, he created a set of “cogs” (concepts, outcomes, goals, and skills) in Unrulr that represents the stages of design.

 Students tag each post with the cogs representing the stages that are exhibited.
 In doing so, they build evidence of their understanding and skill for each step.